($549) Cost to ship a car from Colorado Springs, CO to Albuquerque, NM

 The time of the year

-The time of year and weather conditions in Colorado Springs and Albuquerque play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Colorado Springs and Albuquerque can impact car shipping prices.

 Colorado Springs has a cooler, dry-winter and its location just east of the Rocky Mountains affords it the rapid warming influence from chinook winds during winter but also subjects it to drastic day-to-day variability in weather conditions.
 Winters range from mild to moderately cold.
 Dry weather generally prevails, but brief afternoon thunderstorms are common, especially in July and August when the city receives the majority of its annual rainfall.